Culling the collection

 Champagne denies that his staff is looking to get rid of any materials, other than “ordinary culling of the collection that happens every few decades.”

-Holtan and Wrolstad worry that eliminating their positions could spell the end of the digital archives.
-They fear that contracts for software might be eliminated, rendering the state’s digital archives inaccessible.
+Holtan and Wrolstad worry that eliminating their positions could spell the end of the LRB's digital archives.
+They fear that contracts for software might be eliminated, rendering the LRB's Digital Collections inaccessible.

-“I’m afraid they’re going to turn off our digital collection,” she says.
+“I’m afraid they’re going to turn off our digital collection,” Holtan says.
 “Everything we’ve made available to the public will be turned off.
 It’s part of Wisconsin history that’s important to hang onto.”

-Note: Editor's note: This article has been edited to clarify that Holtan and Wrolstad fear the LRB's Digital Collections are in danger, not the Wisconsin Digital Archives, which are maintained by several agencies.